-- 6. The race will continue under all but the most severe of weather conditions. - a.
+- a.
 Mushers must come prepared to contend with cold, wind, storm conditions, and bare sections of trail. - b.
 In the event of questionable trail conditions, the UP200 will make the decision to postpone or cancel the race by Tuesday of race week, barring extenuating circumstances. - c.
 After the start of the mushers' meeting, the Race Marshal will assume all responsibility for any further postponement or alteration of start/finish locations. - d.
 The primary consideration will be the safety and well-being of the dogs and mushers, not the comfort of the musher. - 7.
 Mushers observing littering on the trail are encouraged to report it.
 A musher may be fined up to \$100 for intentional littering.
 A time penalty may also be imposed at the discretion of the race judges.